How to want to have more sex, part 2

-You WANT to have sex—but you don't want to have sex.
-Desire types, arousal types, and putting it all together
+You WANT to want to have sex—but you don't want to have sex.
+Desire types, arousal types, and putting it all together.

-“Dear MU, Having sex when my mental health is off-kilter is a challenge for me; at that point, sex is the last thing I’m craving.
-(Sometimes having sex when my mental health is totally fine can be a challenge).
-I’m curious, Melissa, if the drive comes naturally to you during these times, or if you have to tackle it like the gym, or give yourself a pep talk that this is ultimately a good thing to check off your wellness list?” —Heather, subscriber
+Having sex when my mental health is off is a real challenge; at that point, sex is the last thing I’m craving.
+(Honestly, sometimes sex can be a challenge even when my mental health is good!)
+I’m curious if the drive comes naturally to you during these times?
+If not, do you have to tackle it like the gym, or give yourself a pep talk that this is a good thing to check off your wellness list? — Not in the mood

-In Part One of this 2-part series, I talked about the difference between desire and arousal, the two different Desire types, the five different Arousal types, and gave you some homework to help you get to know yourself better and learn more about what makes you feel sexy, gets you in the mood, and helps you feel aroused.
+In Part 1 of this 2-part series, I talked about the difference between desire and arousal, the two different Desire Types, and the five different Arousal Types.
+I also gave you some homework to help you learn what makes you feel sexy, gets you in the mood, and helps you feel aroused.
 (If you haven’t read that yet, please go back—you’ll need it for this part.)

-Today, I’ll share more about my Responsive desire type, how I’ve taken matters into my own hands (sometimes literally) to help me “prime the pump” for some of the hottest sex I’ve ever had, and how you can do the same.
+Today, I’ll share more about the Responsive desire type, and how you can take matters into your own hands (sometimes literally) to help you “prime the pump” for sex with your partner.

 Sexual desire: Also known as libido; having an interest in engaging in sexual activity.
 A mental process; how often you think about or want sex.